alem-platform/bootcamp-go/story12/count_btree_nodes/README.md

 # count_btree_nodes

 Write a function `CountBtreeNodes` for the `BTree` structure to count the total number of nodes in the binary search tree.
-This function will recursively traverse the tree and count each node.

 **Function definition:**

 ```go